What is bad credit?

 - Inquire about charges for contacting you.
 Many providers charge for phoning you.
 Also, for sending letters when you are behind with repayments.

-- Ensure that the lender is FCA regulated.
+- Ensure that the lender is FCA authorised and regulated.

 If you have bad credit or are struggling to manage debt, some free and impartial advice is available.
-Contact Citizens Advice and MoneyHelper for help.
+Contact MoneyHelper for help.